SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 ---
-title: "How to: Use AzureSignTool to sign files with Azure DevOps using a certificate in Azure KeyVault"
+title: "How to: Use AzureSignTool to sign files with Azure DevOps using a certificate in Azure Key Vault"
 comments: true
 tags:
   - azure
   - azure devops
-  - azure keyvault
+  - azure key vault
   - ci
   - cd
   - build process